-Exams: The 3 midterm exams and the final exam will be conducted face to face.
+Exams: The 3 midterm exams will be conducted face to face.
 One page (8.5 x 11 in, front and back) of notes is permitted in the exams.
+The final exam will be conducted online.
 The final exam will not be a comprehensive test.
 It will only cover what we will study after the third midterm exam.